- Introduction to the Cardiac Catheterization Procedure

 If there is a monitor nearby, you will be able to see the doctor guiding the catheter to your heart.
 The light will probably be dimmed to make the monitor screen clearer.
 As the catheter is in the chamber(s) of the heart, continuous xrays are taken.
 Also, pressure readings are made in different chambers of the heart and main blood vessels.
 While pressure readings are taken, you may be asked to breath, cough, stay quiet, or turn to one side.
 After pictures of the chamber(s) are made, the catheter is guided into the coronary artery system.
 Some more dye is pumped into the arteries through the catheter.
 Then xrays record the flow of the dye into the branches of arteries.
 The dye will find any narrowing or other problems in the coronary artery system.
 If any of the arteries are blocked, they will not fill with dye.
 If an artery may have spasms, the dye will usually allow the doctor to see the spasm occur.
 (Click on image to see dye injected into heart.)
 If a stent is necessary, it will be placed in the artery during the cath.

-When all the xray pictures have been taken and all the tests are complete, the catheter will be removed, and pressure is put on the area of the blood vessel that was used as the insertion site until bleeding stops (10-20 minutes).
+When all the xray pictures have been taken and tests are complete, the catheter will be removed.
+Pressure is put on the area of the blood vessel that was used as the insertion site until bleeding stops (10-20 minutes).
 You may have stitches if an arm artery was used.
 Then a large pressure bandage is put on the area.
 You will be moved to a recovery area.
 A small sandbag may be placed over the insertion site to maintain pressure.
 You may stay in the recovery room longer if you start bleeding again or have other problems.
 You will need to rest in bed for about 8 hours.
 If the doctor used a blood vessel in the groin area as the insertion site, keep your leg straight—it doesn’t have to be stiff—for 6 to 8 hours.
 You can move your other leg and arms all you want.
 But do not sit up or turn over until a tight seal forms at the incision site.
 If you have to cough or sneeze, use your fingers to put firm pressure on your bandage.
-You can wiggle your toes or point and bend your ankle on the affected leg.
+You can wiggle your toes or point and bend your ankle on the affected leg, just don’t bend knee or the area where the catheter was put in.

 If a vessel in the arm was used, keep the arm straight for a minimum of 3 hours.
 Don’t bend the am sharply for several hours or lift anything heavy until the soreness is gone.